hujun-open/myflags/README.md

 ```

 ## Flag Naming
-By default, the name of created flag is the lowercase of struct field name, if the the field is in a sub-struct, then it is parent_field_name+field_name.
+By default, the name of created flag is the lowercase of struct field name.
 Optionally a renaming function could be supplied when creating the `Filler`, myflags uses the renaming function returned string as the flag name.

-## Struct Field Tag
-myflags support following optional struct field tags:

-- "alias": override generated name as described above
-- "skipflag": skip the field for flag

 ## Extension